Background to the NJ Law on Discharge, Room Transfers and “Bed Hold” Policies

-Sometimes other reasons are given by management to justify the discharge of a resident to either 1) another facility or 2) the home of a spouse, child or family member.
-If faced with a threatened discharge or transfer, what can or should you do?
+Sometimes management threatens to discharge a resident to either 1) another facility or 2) the home of a spouse, child, or family member.
+If faced with a threatened discharge or transfer to another nursing home/assisted living location, what can or should you do?
+The answer is you have many legal options and rights to stop the threats mentioned above.

 First and foremost, call me.
-There are strict laws and procedures that must be followed before a person can be discharged or transferred from a licensed nursing home or assisted living residence or termination from the New Jersey Global Options Program (MLTSS).
+There are strict laws and regulations that must be followed before a person can be discharged or transferred from a licensed nursing home, assisted living residence, or terminated from the New Jersey MLTSS program for home care.

 Learn Your Rights Against Discharge From a New Jersey Nursing Home

-The Hanlon Niemann law firm took my case when others wouldn’t.
+The Hanlon Niemann & Wright law firm took my case when others wouldn’t.
 They worked hard to get my Mom the Medicaid Insurance that she deserved.
 My mom is handicapped and at only 75 years of age too young to be placed in a nursing home.
 Now, thanks to the hard work done by Fred and Diane, she can remain at the place she has called home for the past 4 years.
 If it wasn’t for them, her time at The assisted living facility would have been limited.
 Both mom and I can sleep better these days and I feel like a huge weight has been lifted off my shoulders.
 Thanks again, Fred and Diane!

 Cindy Rygiel – Sayreville, NJ

 What Do You Mean When You Say, “Transfer or Discharge”?

-A nursing home or assisted living residence or other facility licensed by the state of New Jersey cannot just release and discharge you.
-A resident has the right to remain in the facility and not be transferred or discharged unless:
+A nursing home or assisted living residence or other facility licensed by the State of New Jersey cannot just release and discharge a resident to the outside world.
+A resident has the right to remain in the facility and not be transferred or discharged except for the reasons listed below:

 - The transfer or discharge is necessary for the resident’s welfare and the resident’s needs cannot be met in the facility;